Trauma Bond Series: 1 of 5

 4. Avoidance of Core Shame

-And he’ll keep returning to you—not for love—but because the illusion doesn’t survive without your participation.
+And he’ll keep returning—not for love—but because the illusion doesn’t survive without your participation.

 You were never too much.
 He was just addicted to what you made him feel.